alvaro415/DataCamp-Projects/README.md

-# DataCamp
+# DataCamp Projects
 Projects & Case Studies [![DataCamp]()](https://www.datacamp.com/)

 > The final goal of this repository is
 > to store all the projects I have been working
-> on to practice and improve my Data Science skills.
+> on to practice and improve my Data Science skills within the DataCamp learning platform.

 | Name                    | Type    | Tool         | Libraries                          |
 | :----------------------- | :------- | :------------ |:------------------------------------|